 To do this legally — and successfully — you’ll need:

-- A Franchise Disclosure Document (FDD) that meets federal and state laws
+- A Franchise Disclosure Document (FDD) that complies with federal and state laws

 - State registrations or notice filings